cite-architecture/CitableBase.jl/docs/src/index.md

 # CitableBase

-This package defines abstract types and traits for the essential concepts of the CITE architecture.
+This package defines traits and abstract types for the essential concepts of the CITE architecture.

 ## Essential concepts

+### Behaviors of citable resources

 The CITE architecture can be described by four kinds of behavior, corresponding in Julia to four traits or interfaces.